ACOyster/Orbital-Fixation/README.md

 - Tier 2 Orbital Missile Launcher
 - Works similarly to an SXX
 - Slower and higher damage
+- Small energy production

 ##### Valkyrie
 - Tier 2 Orbital Fighter
 - 3 times the health of an Avenger, 4 times the DPS, and does small splash
 - Slower turn rate
+- Small energy production

-##### Diomedes
+##### Exodus
-- Tier 2 Orbital Sniper
+- Tier 2 Orbital Tank Dropper
-- Like an Artemis, with big splash
+- Fires 6 Levellers with alt-fire
-- Slower turn rate and range
+- Not metal-efficient, but uses no energy.

+##### SP3AR
+- Solid Projectile 3rd Axis Railgun
+- Tier 1 (Commander Build) ground to orbital railgun
+- Limited range, only 60m
+- On a flat surface, SXX can see the turret before it is in its range
+- Slow rate of fire, 280 per shot

 ## Additional Tweaks
 ##### Strategic Icons